What is Listener Responding by Feature Function Class (LRFFC)?

 You can unsubscribe any time (even immediately after subscribing!).

 How to Use Our Feature Function Class List

 Finding Materials to Use for LRFFC

 One of the hardest things about doing effective ABA therapy is finding the right materials to use with your students.
 That is why we created our set of language learning cards.
-Our First Nouns Picture Flash Cards are designed to be used with this list of Feature Function Class examples.
+Our First Nouns Picture Flash Cards are designed to be used with the First Nouns of Feature Function Class examples.
 There are pictures included to teach all of the features, functions, and classes on this free list.
 Best of all, we include the feature-function-class words on the back of each card!